quantizor/markdown-to-jsx/README.md

 - remark's handling of lists will sometimes add a child paragraph tag inside the `<li>` where it shouldn't exist - [Bug Ticket](https://github.com/wooorm/remark/issues/104)

+- remark's handling of arbitrary HTML causes nodes to be split, which causes garbage and malformed HTML - [Bug Ticket](https://github.com/wooorm/remark/issues/124)

 MIT